What Is THC (Tetrahydrocannabinol)?

 What Is THC (Tetrahydrocannabinol?

 It’s the active compound, known as a cannabinoid, in cannabis and hemp (more on that later) that produces psychological effects.
 This is a fancy term for produces a high, though THC benefits extend far beyond that.
-This cannabinoid, like CBD, terpenes and other cannabinoids, comes from the resin produced by a plant’s trichomes.
+This cannabinoid, like CBD and CBG, terpenes and other cannabinoids, comes from the resin produced by a plant’s trichomes.

 Tetrahydrocannabinol can be found in any form of cannabis that produces a high.
 This includes flower, oils, concentrates, capsules, and edibles.
 Hemp products, like CBD flower, edibles, and tinctures, can contain up to 0.3% THC.
 This is the maximum put forth by the U.S. government and not enough to produce a high.